 Heidelberg Pharma AG furthermore complies with the majority of the suggestions contained in the German Corporate Governance Code (provisions containing terms such as “should”).

-The next Declaration of Conformity of Heidelberg Pharma AG is scheduled to be published at the beginning of 2024.
+The next Declaration of Conformity of Heidelberg Pharma AG is scheduled to be published at the beginning of 2025.

 For the Executive Management Board:

-Professor Andreas Pahl, Chief Scientific Officer
+Professor Andreas Pahl, Chief Executive Officer

 For the Supervisory Board: